 74. Cannellini Beans

 This particular bean is pure creamy white in color and is shaped slightly like a kidney bean but with more squared edges.
-It was first developed in Argentine but is very popular in Southern Italy.
+It was first developed in Argentina but is very popular in Southern Italy.
 Cannellini beans are rich in B vitamins, including vitamin B12.